bwang1008/TMCompiler/README.md

 V for each declared variable, where V = max number of declared variables (including temp variables and parameters) across all functions
 1 for return values

 Current features:
 Conversion from source C++ code into assembly code.
 Conversion from assembly code into a MultiTapeTuringMachine

 Next ideas:
 Should rework Constants file
 Should rework CMake
+Optimizations
 Add conversion to and from JSON (using CMake)
 Change some exceptions to asserts
 Fix runner program once can convert to JSON

+Ideas for Optimization:
+Pop doesn't have to erase the content: just trash memory to be overwritten later
+Rework basic_add, isPos, isNeg, isZero to be in-place, to avoid unnecessary pushes and pops
+Incorporate "sideways" ip when changing ip.
+Should half the work of incrementing IP
+Write an actually decent multiplication algorithm

 Future ideas:
 Add more features into what is allowed in the restricted C++, like strings and floats.
 Convert from multi-tape Turing Machine into a single-tape Turing Machine with only left and right shifts